Te-Stack/Manage-Landing-Page/README.md

 ## About the Project

-> A Landing Page For a Software Company named Manage created with nextjs and Sass
+> A Landing Page website of a software company named Manage created with nextjs and Sass.
+The design is gotten from Front end Mentor Challenge.
 ## Author

 👤 **Quincy Oghenetejiri**